-To help sponsors prepare for and ensure compliance with RACE requirements, our team at the Center for Pediatric Clinical Development (CPCD) provided some FAQs that offer more insight and guidance into the landscape that this law will create.
+To help sponsors ensure compliance with RACE requirements, our team at the Center for Pediatric Clinical Development (CPCD) answered some FAQs that offer more insight and guidance into the RACE landscape.

 What is the RACE Act?

 The RACE for Children Act was incorporated as Title V of the FDA Reauthorization Act (FDARA), enacted on August 18, 2017.
-The RACE Act amends the Pediatric Research Equity Act (PREA) and takes effect on August 18, 2020.
+The RACE Act amended the Pediatric Research Equity Act (PREA) and went into effect on August 18, 2020.

 PREA requires that drugs developed for adults need testing in children.
 PREA allows pediatric study waivers for drugs being developed for adult-related conditions if the condition rarely or never occurs in children.
 PREA has resulted in new safety and labeling information for some children’s diseases, but not for childhood cancer.

 There are two key reasons.
 First, cancer can originate in different parts of the body in children and adults, even though they can have the same molecular basis.
 The PREA requirements are only applicable if the indication (tumor type) is the same in both adults and children.
 For example, a drug developed for adult lung cancer would need to be tested for pediatric lung cancer.
 Since lung cancer doesn’t occur in children, sponsors would receive a waiver and not be required to study their drug in children.

 Second, despite being the leading disease related cause of death for children, pediatric cancer is considered rare (<200,000 patients in the USA).
 Rare diseases or conditions can receive orphan designation and thus be exempt from PREA requirements.

 Since PREA’s enactment in 2003, there has never been an FDA required study under PREA involving a cancer drug—nearly all studies have received waivers or orphan exemption.